BarbarianTarkus/Portfolio/README.md

-## The branch Pages is the branchn related to the GitHub Pages that has his own peculiarity's
+**The branch Pages is the branchn related to the GitHub Pages that has his own peculiarity's**

+# Default Readme by Svelte-kit

 ## Developing